 two different meaningful decodings.
 But as a practical matter, because double encipherment introduces an extra degree

 of difficulty into the enciphering process, this extra degree of difficulty could explain why Beale was able to create

 only imperfect letter strings.

-As for the first four letter strings, AAAAB, AAABBCDEFF, AABBCCCCDDE, and ACBCDDE, they
+As for the first four letter strings, AAAAB, AAABBCDEFF, AABBCCCCDDE, and ACBCDDE, they have the appearance

-was a string of sufficient length to satisfy Beale's intended purpose.
+of sufficient length to satisfy Beale's intended purpose.

 Recall that in Beale's letter of May 9th, 1822, Beale gave Morriss several instructions concerning

 the locked iron box left in his charge.
 Among other things, Beale said that: